rahkooy/Neural-Network-Abalone/README.md

 # Neural Network Models for Abalone biology dataset

+We use "abalone", a biological dataset.
+The target feature is Rings: integer variable representing the age of the abalone (the number of rings on the shell).
+The goal of the dataset is to predict the age of the abalone (i.e., the number of rings) based on its physical characteristics.

 ## Project Purpose
-- Apply pre-trained models for the predicting age in Abalone, a [Kaggle competition](www.kaggle.com/competitions/playground-series-s4e4/overview/$citation) Walter Reade and Ashley Chow.
+- Apply pre-trained models for the predicting age in Abalone, [Kaggle competition](www.kaggle.com/competitions/playground-series-s4e4/overview/$citation) Walter Reade and Ashley Chow.
 Regression with an Abalone Dataset. https://kaggle.com/competitions/playground-series-s4e4, 2024.
 Kaggle.
 - Implement new Neural Network models for predicting age in Abalone